kyessenov/td-custom-filters/README.md

 ### Step 1b: Inject into a client

 We are going to be using a simple [curl deployment](curl-deployment.yaml) as a client.
-Repeate the previous steps:
+Repeat the previous steps:

 - Inject proxy with `kube-inject`.
 - Remove `istio-ca-cert` volume and volume mounts.